ublue-os/bazzite/docs/src/Gaming/Game_Launchers.md

 Games installed from the Microsoft Store do **not** run on desktop Linux unless you use a xCloud client like [Greenlight](https://github.com/unknownskl/greenlight).
 Fortnite can also be played via xCloud without a Gamepass subscription using this method.

+# Auto-Mounting Game Drives

+Read the [Auto-Mounting Secondary Drives Guide](https://ublue-os.github.io/bazzite/Advanced/Auto-Mounting_Secondary_Drives/) for more information.
+It is also recommended to do your own research on drive mounting on Linux.

 <hr>

 [**<-- Back to Gaming Guide**](https://universal-blue.discourse.group/docs?topic=31)